 The soil is a heterogeneous combination of organic and inorganic compounds, immersed in aqueous solutions and amidst plant roots.
 The chemical, physical and biological processes that take place there at the atomic and molecular level control the transport and availability of nutrients.
 Thus, knowledge of this region on the nanoscale is essential to achieve more efficient and sustainable agricultural production.

 In the CARNAÚBA beamline, analyses of the most diverse nano-structured materials can be performed, aiming at obtaining 2D and 3D images with nanometric resolution of the composition and structure of soils, biological materials, and fertilizers, for example, in addition to other investigations in the areas of environmental sciences.
-This is possible because this will be Sirius’ longest beamline, 150 meters long.
-The large distance between the X-ray source and the sample allows to produce a synchrotron light beam with a focus of only 30 nanometers.
+This is the longest beamline at Sirius, measuring 150 meters in length.
+The significant distance between the X-ray source and the sample allows for the production of a synchrotron light beam with a focus as small as 30 nanometers.

 Cateretê, or white jacaranda (Machaerium vestitum), is a tree found in the southeastern and southern regions of Brazil.